marykdb/maryk/README.md

 ## Contributing

 We welcome any feature requests, issue reports, and merge requests from the community.
 Feel free to open issues or submit pull requests on the GitHub repository.

-## Future Roadmap

-- Support for proper in cloud storage by implementing a store based on the Cassandra API which is supported by many cloud store providers.
-- KTOR serialization plugin to pass data objects as values and have them serialized automatically.